freenas/freenas-docs/userguide/system.rst

 To configure HA networking, go to :menuselection:`Network --> Global Configuration`.
-The :guilabel:`Hostname` field is replaced by two fields:
+The :guilabel:`Hostname` field is replaced by three fields:

 * **Hostname (Node A/B):** enter the hostname to use for the other node.

 * **Hostname (This Node):** enter the hostname to use for this node.

+* **Hostname (Virtual):** Enter the fully qualified hostname plus the domain name.
+When using a virtualhost, this is also used as the Kerberos principal name.

 Next, go to
 :menuselection:`Network --> Interfaces --> Add Interface`.